-&lt;sup>13 The question of which practices or activities of a field, precisely, we should concentrate on when using a practice-based approach is a difficult question not only or PLP, but for PSP and PMP.
-Some within PMP (van Kerkhove & van Bendegem 2004) have attempted to provide frameworks in which to think about the relevant mathematical practices worthy of study.
-While it may in the future be viable (and fruitful) to provide such a framework in which to understand the scope of logical practices, we trust such a framework isn't necessary to either defend PLP or engage in its activities.
+&lt;sup>13The question of which practices or activities of a field, precisely, we should concentrate on when using a practice-based approach is a difficult question not only for PLP but also for PSP and PMP.
+Some within PMP (van Kerkhove and van Bendegem [2004]) have attempted to provide frameworks within which to think about the relevant mathematical practices worthy of study.
+While it may in future be viable (and fruitful) to provide such a framework for understanding the scope of logical practices, I trust such a framework isn't necessary either to defend PLP or to engage in its activities.